 - Unintended movement of a vehicle could injure those in or near the vehicle.
 As with all vehicles, you should never exit a vehicle while the engine is running.
-When the ignition is in the LOCK/OFF (key removal) position, the transmission is locked in PARK, securing the vehicle against unwanted movement. - Before exiting a vehicle, always apply the parking brake, shift the automatic transmission into PARK, turn the vehicle OFF, remove the key fob from the ignition and lock your vehicle.
+When the ignition is in the LOCK/OFF (key removal) position, the transmission is locked in PARK, securing the vehicle against unwanted movement. - Before exiting a vehicle, always apply the parking brake, shift the automatic transmission into PARK or the manual transmission into REVERSE, turn the vehicle OFF, remove the key fob from the ignition and lock your vehicle.
 If equipped with Keyless Enter-N-Go, always make sure the keyless ignition node is in "OFF" mode, remove the Key Fob from the vehicle and lock the vehicle.